 The Company will perform a LOTO of applicable Company controlled systems and equipment.
-Seller must provide at least 2 working days advance notice to the Company of systems requiring LOTO.
+Seller must provide at least 5 working days advance notice to the Company of systems requiring LOTO.

-Following the initial isolation and LOTO by the Company, a representative of the Seller shall review and approve the protection provided.
+Company LOTO: During the initial isolation and LOTO by the Company, the seller shall witness verification.
 Seller employees shall verify isolation, and overlock isolation points (or a lockbox) with their personal locks.
 These locks shall be identified with the Seller employee's name and a unique employee identification number (a tag can be used to provide identifying information).
 A detailed tag must be used in conjunction with the lock if the lockout period extends beyond the work shift.
 Necessary information will include who locked and tagged out the energy source, brief description of task, and the date tag was applied.